-Consider purchasing potential vehicle types like a panel van, delivery truck, pickup truck, car, van or even an RV.
-Remember that vehicles such as forklifts and dump trucks are not considered business vehicles, but equipment.
-There may be tax implications associated with some vehicle types, including special depreciation allowances for certain pickup trucks and vans or tax breaks for electric vehicles, so it’s a good idea to talk to your tax advisor before you make a purchase.
+Consider purchasing potential vehicles like a panel van, delivery truck, pickup truck, car, van or even an RV.
+Remember that vehicles like forklifts and dump trucks aren’t considered business vehicles—they’re equipment.
+There may be tax implications associated with some vehicle types, including special depreciation allowances for certain pickup trucks and vans or tax breaks for electric vehicles.
+It’s a good idea to talk to your tax advisor before you make a purchase.

-Finally, you’ll want to consider whether you should buy a new or used vehicle.
+Finally, you’ll want to decide whether you should buy a new or used vehicle.
 Again, you’ll need to consider how you plan to use it.
 Some large trucks and vans can be very costly to buy new, so a used vehicle may be an attractive option.
-However, there may be dealer incentives or warranties associated with new vehicles, so consider those as well.
+However, there may be dealer incentives or warranties associated with new vehicles, so think about that as well.
 If you do choose to buy used, take the same steps you would when buying a used vehicle for personal use.

 When you’re ready to start shopping, look for manufacturer’s incentives, especially for business buyers, such as cash back, rebates or fleet discounts.
 While incentives can provide great deals, make sure you aren’t swayed from choosing a vehicle that’s right for your business purpose.